 - 1. What is California Labor Code 132a?

-- 2. What are the elements of a workers' compensation discrimination claim?
+- 2. What is a workers' compensation discrimination claim?

-- 3. What type of adverse actions are considered workers' compensation discrimination?
+- 3. What is considered workers' compensation discrimination?

 - 4. How do I know if my employer fired me because of the workers' comp claim?